 By: Patrick W. Daley

 In Trotter v.
 National Football League, __ F. Supp.
 3d ___, 2024 U.S. Dist.
 LEXIS 104760 (S.D.N.Y.
-June 12, 2024), the United States District Court for the Southern District of New York provided guidance on what constitutes protected activity when opposing a racially discriminatory unlawful employment practice and, in doing so, denied in part a motion to dismiss.
+June 12, 2024), the United States District Court for the Southern District of New York provided guidance on what constitutes protected activity when opposing a racially discriminatory employment practice and, in doing so, denied in part a motion to dismiss.

 In Trotter, after his employment contract was not renewed in March 2023, Jim Trotter, a black former columnist and reporter, sued the National Football League (“NFL”), NFL Enterprises, LLC (“NFLE”), and NFL Network Services, Inc. (“NFLNS”) (collectively, the “NFL Defendants”) for a hostile work environment as well as retaliation under 42 U.S.C. § 1981, in addition to related retaliation and hostile work environment claims under the New York City Human Rights Law (“NCYHRL”) and New York State Human Rights Law (“NYSHRL”).